WorldWideWebster/github.io/Projects/iot_temp_probe/design.md

 - [DavidAntliff's esp32-ds18b20](https://github.com/DavidAntliff/esp32-ds18b20) and [esp32-owb](https://github.com/DavidAntliff/esp32-owb): A comprehensive set of drivers and libraries providing robust support for DS18B20 on ESP32 platforms.

 ### MQTT
 For the MQTT protocol implementation, the plan is to utilize the [ESP CoreMQTT](https://github.com/espressif/esp-freertos-coremqtt) library.
-This library is well-suited for ESP devices and offers the following features:
+This library is ESP's fork of CoreMQTT, and has the following features:
 - **Seamless Integration with FreeRTOS**: Designed to work effortlessly with the FreeRTOS ecosystem, ensuring smooth multitasking and reliable performance.
 - **Lightweight and Efficient**: The library is optimized for minimal resource usage, making it ideal for constrained environments like the ESP8266.
 - **Support for MQTT Protocols**: Fully supports MQTT communication protocols, essential for IoT data transmission.